vponnam/vm-event-based-dns-management/README.md

     defaultPTRHostProject: "prj-c-dnshub-3251"
     ```

+2. Update the dns_allow_list.yaml file with valid details

+    Example:
+    ```yaml
+    prj-dev-4328: "^(devserver|qa).*$"
+    ```
+    Above regex "^(devserver|qa).*$" will allow hostnames that starts with `devserver*`  or `qa*` for `prj-dev-4328` project.
+This explicit allow_list functionality is present to allow DNS/Network team to have control(also audit) on the hostnames allowed in a given project, and to avoid situations where arbitary DNS requests are being made across projects that could collide.

-2. gcloud command to deploy your Cloud Function
+3. gcloud command to deploy your Cloud Function

     gcloud functions deploy {Name} \
         --trigger-topic={PubSub topic}\